Labelbox/vertex-model-training/README.md

 ### How to set up in your own Labelbox / GCP envirionment
 1) Set up (or select) a google project in GCS to host your Cloud Functions, take note of the google project name
 2) Create a Labelbox API key
-4) Create a 1st-Gen cloud function named 'monitor_function'
+4) Create a 1st-Gen cloud function named `monitor_function`
-3) Create 2nd-Gen cloud functions named `etl_function`, `train_function`, and `inference_function`
+3) Create 2nd-Gen cloud functions named `etl-function`, `train-function`, and `inference-function`
 4) Within each cloud function, take note of the URL on the `Trigger` tab for each cloud function
-5) Once all that data is noted, run the following in your command-line-interface (for Macs, Terminal as an example)
+5) Once all that data is noted, run the following in your command-line-interface (for Macs, Terminal as an example):

 `cd example_directory` (for example, Downloads)